 Did you know that there are a ton of crowdfunding platforms out there?
 The big-name ones, of course, will always be the most popular, but we also want to introduce you to a couple of smaller ones that might be more appropriate for movie fundraising.

-- Indiegogo.
-Indiegogo tends to draw a more artistic crowd, which can help your fundraising efforts.
+Indiegogo tends to draw a more artistic crowd, and they even have a dedicated collection for all the films using their crowdfunding platform .
 Also, you keep all the money you raise after you pay for your Indiegogo fees.
 However, some think the lack of urgency makes people less likely to give.

 Once you’ve decided on which platform you’re going to use, it’s time to determine your fundraising goal.